catmoreak/Udaan-scholarship-matcher/README.md

 Many deserving students miss out on scholarships due to lack of awareness, confusing eligibility criteria, or overwhelming application processes.
 Udaan was created to bridge this gap—making it easy for students to discover, filter, and apply for scholarships that truly match their background and aspirations.
 With a focus on accessibility, guidance, and a seamless user experience, Udaan empowers students to pursue their educational dreams without financial barriers.

-> **Note:** This project was built in under 24 hours as part of the Inovact Power-Up Challenge.

 Udaan Scholarship Matcher is a modern, user-friendly web application that helps students discover and apply for scholarships that match their profile.
 Built with React, TypeScript, Tailwind CSS, and Supabase, it features a professional UI, dark mode, advanced filtering, and a helpful chatbot assistant.

 ## Features